-No perceived substitutes.
 A strategy that successfully differentiates may present the idea that there is no other product available on the market to substitute it with.
-A business may gain an advantage in the market even when there are similar products available because customers will not be willing to replace your product for another one.
+A business may gain an advantage in the market even when there are similar products available because customers will not be willing to replace your product with another one.
 Companies try to differentiate themselves by providing consumers with unique products that are frequently revolutionized.

 Read more: How to Create a Cost Leadership Strategy

 Businesses looking to build a broad or focused differentiation strategy will need to produce or design extremely unique or distinctive products or services that create increased value for the consumer.
 There are several ways an organization can create a differentiation-based competitive advantage for a single product or the company as a whole.
 Here are some steps to create a differentiation strategy: